tmesser/dao-documents/Independent Contractor Agreement/independent-contractor-agreement.md

             shall destroy any data related to any deliverables under this Agreement, whether in digital or hard copy.

-    13. **LIMITATION OF LIABILITY.** IN NO EVENT SHALL Collective BE LIABLE FOR ANY SPECIAL, INCIDENTAL, INDIRECT OR CONSEQUENTIAL DAMAGES OF ANY KIND IN CONNECTION WITH THIS AGREEMENT, EVEN IF INFORMED IN ADVANCE OF THE POSSIBILITY OF SUCH DAMAGES.”
+    13. **LIMITATION OF LIABILITY.** IN NO EVENT SHALL COLLECTIVE BE LIABLE FOR ANY SPECIAL, INCIDENTAL, INDIRECT OR CONSEQUENTIAL DAMAGES OF ANY KIND IN CONNECTION WITH THIS AGREEMENT, EVEN IF INFORMED IN ADVANCE OF THE POSSIBILITY OF SUCH DAMAGES.”